kali-mane/A-simple-explanation-of-Neural-Networks/README.md

 **Training a Neural Network**

 When we train a model, we are basically trying to solve an optimization problem.
 We are trying to optimize the weights within the model.
 We already mentioned that each connection has a weight assigned to it.
 During training, the weights will constantly be updated to reach their optimal values.
 The weights are optimized based on the optimization algorithm or optimizer that we choose to use for our model.
-Most widely used model is called stochastic gradient descend or SGD.
+Most widely used algorithm is called stochastic gradient descent or SGD.
 The objective of any optimization algorithm is to minimize a loss function.
 The SGD will be assigning the weights in such a way so as to make the loss as close to zero as possible.
 There are several loss functions, for example, mean squared error.

 During training we supply our model with data and labels to that data.
 For e.g., we have a model that we want to train on classifying whether the images are of  a cats or dogs, then we supply the model with images of cats and dogs along with the labels for these images that tell whether the image is of a cat or a dog.